adanbnchr/node-mongodb/debug.md

 ?
 What quotes do you use for strings?
 Single
 ?
 What line endings do you use?
 Unix
 ?
 Do you require semicolons?
 No
 ?
 What format do you want your config file to be in?
-YAML Successfully created .eslintrc.yml file in /Users/juandaniel/Desktop/debug-node
+JSON Successfully created .eslintrc.yml file in /Users/juandaniel/Desktop/debug-node
 ```